srompark/srompark.github.io/_pages/about.md

-I am fourth-year PhD student at [ECE Department](https://www.ece.cmu.edu/) at Carnegie Mellon University.
+I am a fourth-year PhD student at [ECE Department](https://www.ece.cmu.edu/) at Carnegie Mellon University.
 I am fortunate to be co-advised by [Peter Steenkiste](https://www.cs.cmu.edu/~prs/) and [Vyas Sekar](https://users.ece.cmu.edu/~vsekar/).
 Prior to CMU, I received a BS degree in Computer Science from KAIST.
 My research interests lie in the intersection of network monitoring and programmable hardwares.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.